Jeanselme/Neural_Network_Object/README.md

 The learning phase is parallelized on the data, ie each thread computes a certain number of images of a batch.
 So the number of thread has to be less then the number of images by batch.

 The following graphs show the learning execution time for different neural networks, with a batch of 100 images.
+Tests are realised on a Intel i7-4750HQ @ 2.00GHz x 8 wirh 16Gio of RAM.

 For 50 hidden nodes, and 10 iterations :
 ![Result](https://raw.githubusercontent.com/Jeanselme/Neural_Network_Object/master/Images/50-10-100.png)